coderanandmaurya/Deep_Learning/Day 3 Perceptron.md

-# Lecture: Perceptron – The Foundation of Neural Networks
+# Perceptron – The Foundation of Neural Networks

 ### Basic Idea: